ajayrawatt001/Git-tut2/Readme.md

 22.) git pull -> download latest changes from the branch of the mentioned remote in your remote repo.

-Note : The name of the remote connection is always used to establish communction between the repos.
+Note : The name of the remote connection is always used to establish communction between the repos...